 A long ride today firstly through the 21 switchbacks known as The Gatu Loops, over the Lachulung Passes (5,039m) and then through the Moray Plains, a beautiful desert surrounded by towering Himalayan peaks.
 This is a great place to open up your Bullet a little before we head over the second high pass of the day Taglang La (5,328m) and then down into the first village in Ladakh, Rumste (4,100m) and decent roads take us through thrilling landscapes and past Buddhist Monasteries.
 Then we follow the Indus River into Leh (3,500m) and our hotel and base for the next week.

 A well-earned Rest day in Leh where we can do some sightseeing and shopping.

 A relatively easy day’s riding takes us to the Sham Valley where we visit the controversial Magnetic Hill and take lunch in a charming hotel.

 Leh to Nubra

 Today we ride the highest road on our trip over the infamous Khardung La (~5,358m).
 The road is very good over the pass and the views are just incredible.
 We descend down the mountain into the Nubra Valley where we swap our bikes for camels!
 We stay in a very pleasant tented camp.

 Nubra to Leh

-Our last days riding returning to Leh via the magnificent Buddha statue at Diskit Monastery.
-We have our farewell dinner in the mountains and reflect on the epic journey we’ve made together.
+We return to Leh via the magnificent Buddha statue at Diskit Monastery and either again cross Khardung La or attempt the daunting Wari La (5312m) depending on the road conditions.
+After returning to Leh we will have our farewell dinner in the mountains and reflect on the epic journey we’ve made together.